urbanjost/M_intrinsics/docs/intrinsics.md

    string(10:10)=char(11)
    write(*,*)'isprint?',verify(string,prnt) == 0

-   string=" This is NOT all UPPERCASE " write(*,*)'all uppercase/spaces?',verify(string, blank//upp) == 0
+   ! verify(3f) is often used in a logical expression string=" This is NOT all UPPERCASE " write(*,*)'all uppercase/spaces?',verify(string, blank//upp) == 0
-   string=" THIS IS ALL UPPERCASE " write(*,*) 'string=['//string//']' write(*,*)'all uppercase/spaces?',verify(string, blank//upp) == 0
+   string=" This IS all uppercase " write(*,*) 'string=['//string//']' write(*,*)'all uppercase/spaces?',verify(string, blank//upp) == 0

   ! set and show complex string to be tested string='  Check this out.
-Let me know  ' write(*,*) 'string=['//string//']' write(*,*) '        '//repeat(int,4) ! number line ! the Fortran functions result position just not a logical like C ! which can be very useful for parsing strings write(*,*)'first non-blank character',verify(string, blank) write(*,*)'last non-blank character',verify(string, blank,back=.true.)
+Let me know  '
+   ! show the string being examined write(*,*) 'string=['//string//']' write(*,*) '        '//repeat(int,4) ! number line

+   ! the Fortran functions returns a position just not a logical like C ! which can be very useful for parsing strings write(*,*)'first non-blank character',verify(string, blank) write(*,*)'last non-blank character',verify(string, blank,back=.true.)